Mujahida Hussain Bibi: Death

-Hari Singh, was reigning as the Maharaja of Jammu and Kashmir, and had his state forces stationed in all over his state including in Poonch region.
-In October 1947, after the Partition of India, tribal invaders-backed by Pakistan attacked & sponsored the 1947 Poonch Rebellion, subsequently leading to the Indo-Pakistani War of 1947.
+Hari Singh was reigning as the Maharaja of Jammu and Kashmir and had his state forces stationed in all over his state including in Poonch region.
+In October 1947, after the Partition of India, tribal volunteers with Pakistani support, attacked & sponsored the 1947 Poonch Rebellion, subsequently leading to the Indo-Pakistani War of 1947.
 Bibi Sahiba was a part of the charging group (5 AKRF) during fighting around the Chirikot-Degear defile.
 She fought bravely, supplying ammunition to Pakistani soldiers fighting in the region.
-While undertaking this duty, she received a bullet wound and subsequently died at 0500 hours on October 7, 1947.
+While undertaking this duty, she received a bullet wound and subsequently died at 0500 hours on 7 October 1947.Bibi Sahiba was part of the charging group to-be- martyred tale that witnessed mountains of Himalaya standing large, white and pure against the cloudless sky, when she was injured with a bullet and took her last breath while leaning over a stone at 0500 hours on 7 October 1947.

+The race against time had been won with blood.
+The counter attack succeeded and groups pursued enemy all the way to Poonch and captured few light machine-guns, rifles and a sizable quantity of ammunition that helped to shoot down one of the strafing aircraft.
+Bibi Sahiba in recognition of her act of exemplary courage and valour was awarded Mujahid-i-Hydri (now having equivalence with the operational award of Sitara-e-Jurat).

+The freedom struggle of Kashmir left behind assortment of people’s sacrifices, stories, their origin and their dreamy tales about freedom.
+This is the story of "Mujahida Hussain Bibi" of 5th Jatha, now 5th Battalion, Azad Kashmir Regiment, the first female of Pakistan awarded with Sitara-e-Jurat.

 Awards and decorations

 Mujahida Hussain Bibi was awarded Pakistan's third highest military award (Sitara-e-Jurat) for her exemplary courage and bravery.